 Here is a list of signs that indicate the presence of DSED in children:

-Children who have disinhibited attachment disorder are always fearless with strangers and over-eager to befriend them.
+Children who have disinhibited social engagement disorder often show a pattern of reduced or absent reticence toward unfamiliar adults.
 For instance, they might try to hold the hands of strangers, sit on their lap, try to hug them, etc.

 They showcase these behaviours towards strangers even in the presence of their primary caregivers and parents.
-Children with DSED cannot acknowledge the personal space of strangers.
+Children with DSED frequently demonstrate inappropriate social boundaries with unfamiliar adults.

 These children are also very comfortable wandering away from their parents in unfamiliar settings.
 For instance, these children may venture away on their own in a theme park or mall while beckoning a stranger.